BristolUniDigitalEducation/adapt-simple-branching/README.md

 # adapt-simple-branching
 An Adapt framework extension to add simple branching functionality.
 Based on the results of the question the simple-branching block can display/hide it's components.

-## This fork

-This fork updated to allow use with the Adapt authoring tool 0.5.0

 ## Installation

 Download the ZIP and extract into the src > extensions directory and run an appropriate Grunt task.